Mildywot/SongPi/README.md

 # SongPi - Song Recognition with Blurred Background

+I wanted a program that could run continuously to recognise songs I'd play on vinyl records:
+- couldn't find one
+- tried to make one (cheers ChatGPT for the help)
+- somehow works?!

 This project sets up a Python environment for recognizing songs using Shazamio, displaying album art with a blurred background, and dynamically adjusting text color based on background brightness.
 It uses Tkinter for the GUI and PyAudio for recording audio.